About this application

 This application is intended to provide easy access to online LRL resources linked to a particular bill number.
 It also points to selected resources on other sites and offline resources which might be useful to a researcher.
 It is not a comprehensive source for all information related to a particular bill.

 This site is a work in progress; information is not available for all bills or for all sessions.
 Please contact the Library at 512-463-1252 if you have any questions.

-The Legislative Archive System provides electronic access to bill files from the collections of the Legislative Reference Library and the Texas State Library and Archives Commission.
+The Legislative Archive System provides electronic access to bill files from the collections of the Legislative Reference Library.
 The files are scanned and made available as PDF documents.